johntrogan/defender-docs/ATPDocs/security-assessment-laps.md

     ![Select domain with devices unprotected by LAPS.](media/cas-isp-laps-2.png)

-1. Take appropriate action on those devices by downloading, installing and configuring or troubleshooting [Microsoft LAPS](https://go.microsoft.com/fwlink/?linkid=2104282) using the documentation provided in the download.
+1. Take appropriate action on those devices by downloading, installing, and configuring or troubleshooting [Microsoft LAPS](https://go.microsoft.com/fwlink/?linkid=2104282) or [Windows LAPS](/windows-server/identity/laps/laps-overview).

     ![Remediate devices unprotected by LAPS.](media/laps-unprotected-devices.png)

 > [!NOTE]
 > While assessments are updated in near real time, scores and statuses are updated every 24 hours.
-While the list of impacted entities is updated within a few minutes of your implementing the recommendations, the status may still take time until it's marked as **Completed**.
+While the list of impacted entities is updated within a few minutes of your implementing the recommendations, the status may still take time until it will be marked as **Completed**.
->

 ## See also